damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 After all players have gone through the setup phase, the server will start the turn loop.

 The messages in this section can be differentiated into:

-1. [Main actions](#main-actions), of which the player has to choose only one during the turn
+1. [Main actions](#main-actions), of which the player has to make only one during the turn
 2. [Secondary actions](#secondary-actions), which can be repeated within the player's turn
 3. [State messages](#state-messages), which update the local caches' state to match the server's